 The MAC assists and advises the Board and the Chief Executive Officer in carrying out the requirements of the UWO Affiliation Agreements as they apply to Professional Staff.
 The MAC also facilitates the development and maintenance of Rules and Regulations, Policies and ethical guidelines and procedures related to the roles of the Professional Staff.

-Quality and Performance Monitoring Committee
+Quality and Culture

 Operating under the authority of the Ontario Regulation 445/10 of the Excellent Care for All Act the Quality and Performance Monitoring Committee provides advice to the Board on quality.
 The Act requires health care organizations, beginning with public hospitals, to report to each hospital board on quality related issues.